joeybernard/ACENET_Summer_School_General/_episodes/05-performance.md

 - Understand limits to parallel speedup.
 keypoints:
 - An increase of the number of processors usually leads to a decrease in efficiency.
-- The increase of problem size usually leads to an increase in efficiency.
+- An increase of problem size usually leads to an increase in efficiency.
-- The parallel problem can be solved efficiently by increasing the number of processors and the problem size simultaneously.
+- A parallel problem can often be solved efficiently by increasing the number of processors and the problem size simultaneously.
+This is called "weak scaling".
+- Not every problem is amenable to weak scaling.
 ---

 #### Speedup